jqhoogland/rationalia-starter/LW/Concepts/Reality Is Normal.md

 # Reality Is Normal

-If at any point some truth should seem shocking or bizarre, [[Mind Projection Fallacy|it's your brain that labels it as such]]; reality simply is what it is. [[Surprise]] is the measure of a poor hypothesis; a good model puts probability mass on outcomes that are more likely to actually occur.
+If at any point some truth should seem shocking or bizarre, [[LW/Concepts/Mind Projection Fallacy|it's your brain that labels it as such]]; reality simply is what it is. [[Surprise]] is the measure of a poor hypothesis; a good model puts probability mass on outcomes that are more likely to actually occur.
 If your model of reality consistently makes bad predictions — if the the real world seems utterly strange or surreal to your intuitions — then it's your intuitions that need to change; the world isn't going to. **Reality is normal**.

 ## Blog Posts